top of page

 Patrick's Rare Books

-Ellis and Ford, Dissections in a Series of Original Coloured Plates the Si, 1867
+Ellis and Ford, Dissections in a Series of Original Coloured Plates, 1867

-Ellis and Ford, Dissections in a Series of Original Coloured Plates the Si, 1867
+Ellis and Ford, Dissections in a Series of Original Coloured Plates, 1867

 Illustrations of Dissections in a Series of Original Coloured Plates the Size of Life, Representing the Dissection of the Human Body, with Descriptive Letter-Press in Demy Octavo.
 By George Viner Ellis, Professor of Anatomy in University College, London; and G. H. Ford, Esq.
 The Drawings are from Nature and on Stone by Mr. Ford from Dissections by Professor Ellis.
 London: James Walton, Bookseller and Publisher to University College, 137, Gower Street.
 1867.